AWG Wire Gauge Quick Reference

 - Check the result against ampacity.
 The recommended gauge must handle the full current without overheating AND keep voltage drop under your target.
 Sometimes voltage drop demands a larger wire than ampacity alone would require — especially on long runs at 12V.

 - Use the correct cable type.
 For battery-to-inverter connections, use fine-stranded welding cable or marine-grade battery cable.
 Solid-core house wire (Romex) cannot handle the vibration and flexing that battery cables experience.
+Our inverter cable sizing guide covers cable type selection and installation best practices.

 Example: Cabling a 3,000W Inverter at 12V